jokergoo/circlize_book/book/07-genomics-introduction.md

 Circular visualization is popular in Genomics and related omics fields.
 It is efficient in revealing associations in high dimensional genomic data.
-In genomic plots, categories are usually chromosomes and data on x axes are genomic positions.
+In genomic plots, categories are usually chromosomes and data on x axes are genomic positions, but it can also be any kind of general genomic categories.

-To make is easy for genomics analysis, **circlize** package particularly provides functions which focus on genomic plots.
+To make is easy for Genomics analysis, **circlize** package particularly provides functions which focus on genomic plots.
 These functions are synonymous to the basic graphic functions but expect special format of input
 data: